SecLists.Org Security Mailing List Archive

 Details:

-Talos has added and modified multiple rules in the file-other and
+Talos has added and modified multiple rules in the file-multimedia and

 server-webapp rule sets to provide coverage for emerging threats from